 This building contains offices, a lounge, meeting rooms and a kitchen and provides international students at K-State with a comfortable, relaxed atmosphere where they can share cultures, traditions, recipes, language lessons, and their common concerns for what is happening in today's world.

 Justin Hall was built in 1960 for research and teaching in the College of Human Ecology.
 It was the first centrally air-conditioned building on campus.
-It currently has facilities for Clothing, Textiles and Interior Design, Human Development and Family Studies, Foods and Nutrition, Restaurant and Institutional Management, and Dietetics.
+It currently has facilities for Apparel, Textiles, and Interior Design, Family Studies and Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, and Kinesiology.

 Kedzie Hall became the first building in the United States designed primarily for home economics when it was built in 1899.
 The art department resided on the second floor, domestic science on the first floor, and a cafeteria in the basement.
 At present, the A.Q.
 Miller School of Journalism and Mass Communications and the Department of Political Science reside within Kedzie.